Topological Spectral Bands with Frieze Groups: A Class of Architected Materials

 where $M_{N}(\CM)$ denotes the algebra of $N \times N$ matrices with complex entries.
 As an experimental fact, the coupling matrix $w_{f,f'}$ becomes weaker as the distance between a pair $(f,f')$ of resonators is increased and in fact the coupling matrix cannot be experimentally resolved beyond a certain separation distance.
 Thus, for typical experiments, it is justified to assume that there is a finite number of terms in Eq.~\ref{Eq:GenD} involving one $f \in F$.

 If the physical processes involved in the coupling of resonators are Galilean invariant, then the coupling matrices must satisfy the following symmetry constraints

-It is quite important to understand that this is not an assumption but rather a physical reality (at least for mechanical systems).
-Indeed, let there be some underlying Galilean invariant physical laws $\Pp \mapsto w(\Pp)$ which associate to each admissible pattern $\Pp$ of resonators a set of coupling matrices.
+It is quite important to understand that this is not an assumption but rather a physical reality.
+Indeed, let there be some underlying Galilean invariant physical laws $\Ll \mapsto \{w_{f,f'}(\Ll)\}$ that associate to each admissible architecture $\Ll$ a family of coupling matrices.
 Then, if $g$ is any Euclidean transformation, we must have

-Indeed, any instrumentation rigidly attached to the pair $(f,f')$ of resonators will not be able to sense the Euclidean drift $g$ of the entire platform.
-Now, if $g$ belongs to the frieze group that produced the pattern in the first place, then $g \cdot \Pp = \Pp$ and the Eq.~\eqref{Eq:Invariance} follows.
+because any instrumentation rigidly attached to the frame of the resonators will not be able to sense the Euclidean drift $g$ of the entire platform.
+Now, if $g$ belongs to the frieze group that produced the pattern in the first place, then $g \cdot \Ll = \Ll$ and the Eq.~\eqref{Eq:Invariance} follows.

 \begin{remark}{\rm As opposed to atomic systems, no additional conjugation with a representation of $g$ on the space $\CM^N$ is needed in Eq.~\eqref{Eq:Invariance}, because the pair of resonators and their resonant modes are rigidly rotated by $g$ and the modes are observed and quantified from frames rigidly attached to the resonators.
 Another way to justify the absence of such conjugation is via the specific action~\eqref{Eq:PlaneTf} of the plane transformations on our basis. }$\Diamond$ \end{remark}